wipash/CentralManagementSystem/cms-back/SECRET_MANAGEMENT.md

 # Travis Secrets
-Travis needs to have credentials for a service account to decrypt Berglas secrets, and to to run tests against the Cloud SQL database.
+Travis needs to have credentials for a service account to decrypt Berglas secrets, and to run tests against the Cloud SQL database.

 ## Initial Setup
 Create a service account, and grant access to Cloud SQL: